Biodiversity: Definition, Types, Importance, Facts

 Ecological Importance

 It is vital to protect biological diversity because it supports the ecosystem processes that are necessary for people’s quality of life.
-Services like pollination, nutrient cycling, and water purification are very important for such activities as farming, food production, and water treatment.
+Services like pollination, nutrient cycling, and water purification are very important for activities like farming, food production, and water treatment.
 Biodiversity also increases the ability of ecosystems to maintain themselves and to recover easily from challenges such as climate change, disease or pollution

 Economic Importance

-Aesthetic And Cultural Value
+Aesthetic and Cultural Value

 Other than the utilitarian uses, people associate ecosystems with aesthetic and cultural intrinsic value.
 They discover how diverse ecosystems and organisms can be depicted in art and can influence peoples’ culture and existence.
-They give a means of recreation and spirituality to those in the communities as well as teaching spirit of conservation to-do list around the globe.
+They give a means of recreation and spirituality to those in the communities as well as teaching the spirit of conservation around the globe.

 Threats To Biodiversity